Cory53412/G00376678_Graph_Theory/README.md

 ## UI Functions
 #### Infix_Examples()
-This function displays a list of previosuly tested regular expressions and their matching strings.
+This function displays several regular expressions, possible matching strings and their NFA result.
+A nested for loop goes through the array of infixes and strings passing each of them through to match() function and printing the output to console.

 #### User_Input()
 This function asks the user to enter a regular expression, once theyve enter their regex then the program asks the user to enter a string.
 The function will then return a message to the user telling stating if the two entires match or not.

 #### File_Input()
-This function asks the user to enter a directory of a file they wish to read consisting of infix values, the user will then be asked to repeat the previous task but enter a file directory for strings.
+This function asks the user to enter a directory of a file they wish to read consisting of infix values which the contents of will be printed to screen, the user will then be asked to repeat the previous task but enter a file directory for strings which the contnets of will also be printed to screen.
+The program will then run through a nested for loop printing the infix, string and the NFA result.

 ## What is a regular expression?
 Regular expression originated in 1951, a mathematition Stephen Cole Kleene described regular languages using his mathematical notation called regular events.
 A regular expression which can be shortened to regex is a string of text that allows you to create patterns that help match, locate, and manage text.
 These strings are compared to this pattern to see if they fit the pattern defined by the expression.
 Regex is a combination of two types of characters, literals and special characters.
 These charcters define the logical pattern.
 Literals are all charcters except those with special meanings.
 In total there are twelve charcters with special meanings.
 These are '\' , '^', '$' , '.' , '|' , '?' , '*' , '+' , '(' , ')' '{' '[]'

 Special character meanings:
-* \-Backslash escape charcter
+* \ -Backslash escape charcter
 * ^-Carpet is the anchor for start of the string
 * $-The dollar sign is the anchor for the end of the string
 * .-The dot matches any charcter except newline symbol